christianvozar/heka-hipchat-output/README.md

-HipChat Output for Mozilla Heka
+# HipChat Output for Mozilla Heka

-An Atlassian HipChat Output for Mozilla's Heka.
+A Mozilla Heka Output for Atlassian's HipChat.

 # Installation